LianjGroup/MA-DAPT/README.md

 ```
 2. Download and extract source code
 3. Open folder in code editor
-NOTE: Make sure to open the MADAPT folder and not the script folder.
-Script folder will be removed in future release

 4. Build executable:
 ```bash
 pip install pyinstaller
 pyinstaller --onefile --windowed FinalGUI.py
 ```
+NOTE: Release will be in Dist folder.
+The config file and data banks need to be moved manually.